How To Lower Your Triglycerides Naturally. No Drugs.

 Triglycerides are also formed in the body from the fats in the food you eat.
 This takes place while your food is being digested.
 Not all triglicerides are fat based, some can be formed from carbohydrates as well.

-So why do some people have too high a level of triglycerides in their blood?
+So why do some people have too high a level of triglycerides in their blood, which they should be lowering?
 From what they eat, from being overweight and from drinking too much alcohol.
 They can also come from various health conditions.

 What foods are more likely to cause high levels?
 Those high in fats, and in particular saturated fat.
 Also high sugar foods.
 These are foods that you don’t want to eat too much.
 What you need to eat is foods to lower triglycerides.